Kelley O'Hara: Personal life

 O'Hara was one of many out LGBT athletes to compete in the 2019 FIFA Women's World Cup in France.
 As of 2019, during her off-season, she resides with her partner, Kameryn Stanhouse, in Washington, D.C.
-She got engaged to Stanhouse on New Year's Eve 2022.
+She got engaged to Stanhouse on New Year's Eve 2022, announcing it to fans via Instagram.
+On April 23, 2024, O'Hara announced that she was one of the executive producers of "Ripe!," a queer short film in which two young women develop feelings for each other after a competitive moment in a pickup soccer game.
+"Ripe!," which celebrates the ripening of LGBTQIA+ identities and shedding queer shame, premiered at the 2024 Tribeca Film Festival on June 9, 2024.